How To Observe Advent

 How to Observe Advent

+If there has ever been a year that we needed the season of Advent, 2020 would be that year.
+Advent is all about longings and hope.
+We are in a prolonged season of longing.
+The question is, where do we find hope?
+Advent taps into these longings, acknowledges them, and then fixes them on the hope of Jesus’ coming, past, present, and future.
+Advent is not just a time to reflect, but a time to practice.
 We all have habits and rhythms in our lives.
 The question is, do these habits and rhythms draw us in to what matters most, or distract us and keep us from what matters most?
-Advent is a time to reflect on the deeper longings of our hearts and the hope of Jesus’ coming, past, present, and future.
-Advent is a nice idea in theory, but if we don’t make any changes to our daily or weekly lives the business of the season will take over.
 If you don’t have any Advent traditions or liturgies, we wanted to offer a few suggestions to get you started.
 The goal of these liturgies or practices is to tune our hearts to that which is eternal and give our souls room to breath and find their rest in Jesus our Savior and King.
+Here are a few recommendation’s:

 - Do something new.
 Advent is about the light of Jesus coming into darkness.
 Is there something you can do to slow down and reflect on this past, present, and future hope in your life and the world?
 Is there a daily or weekly rhythm you could implement to tap into the meaning of Christ’s coming?
 Here are some simple ideas: